kalantar/srp/concentric_circles.md

 ## SRP Query

 To determine the individuals particpating, create a Custom Report "People Engaged in An Activity".
-We used the following Data Filters:
+We used the following *Data Filters*:

 ```
 AND